rchartra/NcCut/docs/source/nccut.rst

-CutView API Reference
+NcCut API Reference
 =====================

-This section serves as reference for contributors who are looking to understand **CutView's** underlying structure.
+This section serves as reference for contributors who are looking to understand **NcCut's** underlying structure.
 This is not a user facing API.

-cutview.cutview module
+nccut.nccut module
 ----------------------

 Builds app and sets initial window.

 Creates the widget tree and sets the initial window size.
-To load app, run ``CutView().run()``
+To load app, run ``NcCut().run()``

-.. py:class::  cutview.cutview.CutView(**kwargs)
+.. py:class::  nccut.nccut.NcCut(**kwargs)

     Bases: :class:`App`